 - Damages: The victim’s family or estate must have suffered damages due to their demise.
 Losses are essential because, without loss, there can be no compensation.
 So, you need to show the impact of the decedent’s death on your life.

 Did you lose a loved one in an incident they did not cause or contribute to?
-If you did, the legal team at Kelly & Associates Injury Lawyers could help you get justice.
+If you did, the legal team at Michael Kelly Injury Lawyers could help you get justice.
 To us, you are a real person who suffered a painful loss, so we’ll do all we can to protect your rights.
 Book a consultation with us today to learn how we can help.